Neuronal Attention Circuit (NAC) for Representation Learning: Proofs

-\subsection{Deriving Closed-form (Exact) Solution}
+\subsubsection{Deriving Closed-form (Exact) Solution}

-Although $\phi$ and $\omega_\tau$ are nonlinear functions of the input $\mathbf{u}=[\mathbf{q};\mathbf{k}]$, we derive closed-form solution by treating them as locally constant over the pseudo-time integration interval for each query--key pair based on frozen-coefficient approximation~\cite{john1952integration}.
-This is accurate whenever the interval is short or when input variations are slow compared with the relaxation rate $\omega_\tau$.
-Under approximation assumption, rewrite Eqn.~\ref{eq:lq_diff} as
+Although $\phi$ and $\omega_\tau$ are nonlinear functions of the input $\mathbf{u}=[\mathbf{q};\mathbf{k}]$, we derive a closed-form solution by treating them as locally constant over the small integration interval for each query--key pair based on frozen-coefficient approximation~\cite{john1952integration}.
+Rewrite Eqn.~\ref{eq:lq_diff} as